Therapy for the Highly Sensitive Person in San Antonio

 Being a Highly Sensitive Person (HSP) does not equal neurodivergent, but many people identify with the neurodivergent community because their nervous system works differently than the cultural “norm.”

 Some HSPs also have a diagnosis of ADHD, Autism, or other forms of neurodivergence, while others don’t.
-In my work, I honor your sensitivity as part of your unique wiring, and help you care for it with compassion, whether or not you identify as neurodivergent.
+In my work, I embrace your sensitivity as part of your unique wiring, and help you care for it with compassion, whether or not you identify as neurodivergent.

 -